-Our RSE lessons will be delivered in an age appropriate and sensitive manner and will always be delivered in the context of our school values: aspiration, challenge, compassion, respect and responsibility.
+Our RSE lessons will be delivered in an age appropriate and sensitive manner and will always be delivered in the context of our school values: aspiration, challenge, collaboration, respect and responsibility.
 We aim to provide a learning atmosphere where children feel safe and relaxed, and where they feel confident to engage in discussions around potentially sensitive subjects.
-In order to facilitate this, class teachers (who are most familiar to the children and who they feel most safe to share their thoughts, feelings and questions with) deliver these sessions as they know their children best.
+In order to facilitate this, class teachers deliver these sessions as they know their children best.

-The teaching of RSE is taught in mixed gender groups, so that children learn to communicate with each other and develop an understanding of the changes the opposite sex experience and to build empathy for one another.
+The teaching of RSE is normally taught in mixed gender groups, so that children learn to communicate with each other and develop an understanding of the changes the opposite sex experience and to build empathy for one another.
 Clear ground rules in class, and across the school, are essential when discussing sensitive subject matter and teaching RSHE.
 These are established in partnership with the class, then reinforced at the start of each relevant lesson.